unlimitediw/SVM/Project3.md

 There are two parts of preprocessing: data purify, feature selection
 * Data purify: removing the rows with data containing '?'

-    coding:
+    * coding:

             data = data[data.occupation != '?']
             keys = data.keys()
             for key in keys:
                 if data[key].dtype != 'int64':
             data = data[data[key] != '?']
-    explanation:
+    * explanation:
-        -The datatype of 'data' is 'pandas.core.frame.DataFrame' which is a csv file readed pandas.
+        The datatype of 'data' is 'pandas.core.frame.DataFrame' which is a csv file readed pandas.
 Furthermore, it provide a 'vector operation: data = data[data.occupation == target]' which allow you to keep the target data without loop it manually.
 In this place, the target is the data not equal to '?'.